PatrickSzm/ToyLanguageCompiler/README.md

 - **Custom Language Execution**
   Executes a simplified toy language with support for basic control flow, expressions, and file operations.

-- **Interactive Step-by-Step Debugging**
-  A JavaFX-powered GUI allows users to step through each instruction, observing changes in program state in real time.

-- **Live Memory Representation**
-  Visualizes essential runtime structures like the stack and heap as the program progresses.

 - **Basic File Handling**
   Includes functionality to work with files, though the language currently lacks a parser for external text files — all programs are defined directly in code.